textmate/textmate/README.md

 For the `io` library:

-	ninja io                 # Build the io library and run tests. ninja io/coerce          # Build the io library and skip tests. ninja io/clean           # Remove the build folder for the io library. ninja io/headers         # Copy exported headers to $builddir/include.
+	ninja io                 # Build the io library and run tests. ninja io/clean           # Remove the build folder for the io library. ninja io/headers         # Copy exported headers to $builddir/include.